Treating Dental & Oral Issues

 Cleaning

-A professional checkup will eliminate any plaque you have missed while brushing, flossing, and take away calculus.
+A professional checkup will eliminate any plaque you have missed while brushing and flossing and take away calculus.
 A skilled professional typically performs these cleanings, and a hygienist can use a high-powered ultrasonic scaler to remove dental calculus.
-This procedure is known as scaling and root planing, and it removes calculus from the top and below the gumline that can’t reach throughout a routine cleaning.
+This procedure is known as scaling and root planing, and it removes calculus from the top and below the gumline that can’t be reached throughout a routine cleaning.

 Fluoride Treatments